 Prolactinoma occurs when a benign tumor, called an adenoma, affects the pituitary gland located at the base of the brain.
-The pituitary gland regulates your body’s hormone production and influences blood pressure, growth, and the reproductive systems.
+The pituitary gland regulates your body’s hormone production and influences blood pressure, growth, and reproductive systems.
+The major effect is decreased levels of some sex hormones — estrogen in women and testosterone in men.
+Prolactinoma is the most common type of pituitary tumor that produces a hormone.
+It makes up at least 30% of all pituitary adenomas.
+Almost all pituitary tumors are noncancerous (benign).

-The tumor results in the overproduction of the hormone prolactin, and for women, excessive prolactin causes the suppression of estrogen.
+The pituitary tumor results in the overproduction of the hormone prolactin, and for women, excessive prolactin levels cause the suppression of estrogen.
 Prolactinoma in men results in a reduction in testosterone.

 Most cases affect women in their 20s and early 30s, but the condition can occur at any age.
-Prolactinoma isn’t cancerous, but it can cause unpleasant symptoms.
+While prolactinoma is benign, it can cause unpleasant symptoms.
 With proper treatment, many of these symptoms can be effectively managed.

 Symptoms of Prolactinoma